 I’ve always read that you need to add fat to ground venison if you’re going to make burgers.
 But what is the point of adding fat to such a lean, flavorful meat?
 I decided to see if venison burgers would be good without adding extra fat to them.

 And guess what?
 They were great without added fat!
 I added an egg to the ground venison mixture to help the burgers bind together, and everything came out great.
 The burgers weren’t dry or tough.
 So I am glad I didn’t listen to the internet.

 These burgers are delicious with a slice of sharp cheddar cheese.
 Aldo ate his with a fried egg on top and oh my goodness that was delicious!

-In this recipe, the burgers are first cooked in a cast-iron grill pan to brown them and get the awesome looking grill lines (don’t those lines make burgers look more delicious??), and then put in the oven on a baking sheet for 10 minutes to cook them to medium.
+In this recipe, the burgers are first cooked in a cast-iron grill pan (affiliate link) to brown them and get the awesome looking grill lines (don’t those lines make burgers look more delicious??), and then put in the oven on a baking sheet for 10 minutes to cook them to medium.